+Grade 6 in a GCSE Science, grade 5 in either GCSE English Language or GCSE English Literature and grade 5 in GCSE Maths.
 Students will need sound literacy and numeracy skills.
 Mathematics will be applied at the level needed to fully support scientific knowledge, understanding and problem solving.
 Enjoying debates would be an advantage as examinations require considering a range of explanations for behaviour.
 Students will need to be highly motivated to tackle a new and challenging subject.
-5 x 5's at GCSE and a 6 in Science is preferred.

-In addition to studying Psychology A Level you will be required to undertake Mathematical Studies (see pg.26) to support the data analysis element of the course - an essential assessed skill.
+In addition to studying Psychology A Level you will be required to undertake Mathematical Studies (see pg.27) to support the data analysis element of the course - an essential assessed skill.

-Staff contact: Miss G Daniels
+Staff contact: Miss G Daniels Exam Board: AQA

-PAPER TITLE DURATION & WEIGHTING 1 Introductory topics in Psychology: Social psychology, memory, attachment and psychopathology 2 hours 7 33.3% 2 Psychology in context: Approaches, bio-psychology and research methods 2 hours 33.3% 3 Issues and options in Psychology: Issues and debates, relationships, schizophrenia and forensic psychology 2 hours 33.3%
+PAPER TITLE DURATION & WEIGHTING 1 Introductory topics in Psychology: Social psychology, memory, attachment and psychopathology 2 hours / 33.3% 2 Psychology in context: Approaches, bio-psychology and research methods 2 hours 33.3% 3 Issues and options in Psychology: Issues and debates, relationships, schizophrenia and forensic psychology 2 hours 33.3%